Pallache family: Ahemia Society

 As community leaders, the Palacci supported Jewish causes inside and outside Egypt.
 In 1907, Vita Palacci was serving as president of la société de bienfaisence a "Hachemia" (from Hebrew Hakham: הכם ḥaḵam, "wise"?):

-In 1901, a Jewish mutual aid society was founded in Cairo called the "Hachemia."
-This institution, which is a charitable organization for Turkish [Ottoman] Jews residing in Egypt, is making positive advances.
-Since the last fiscal year, Hachemia has provided medical care to a thousand visiting patients at the rate of one piaster (0.25 French francs) per visit, not including patients cared for and covered by Hachemia in several hospitals in Cairo and Alexandria...Last year, Baron Edmond de Rothschild, during his last visit to Cairo, donated 3,000 francs.
-In 1901, Baroness de Rothschild made a gift in the same amount.The committee leadership of Hachemia is composed of prominent people of Cairo.
-Mr. Vita Palacci, the distinguished head of the major commercial house Palacci Sons, Haim and Co., well known in Egypt and in Sudan, is the current and committed president of Hachemia.
-Among the other members of the leadership are: Dr. Beneroya, the editor of the newspaper "La Vara"; Mr. Talvi, an engineer at the Ministry of Public Works, etc.; Dr. Amster, doctor administering health services; and Dr. Isaac J. Levy of Alexandria, doctor at the Jewish Community Menascé Hospital, of Anti-Tuberculosis League, and the Alexandria Municipality.
-The latter two are honorary members theoretically, actively, and practically.

 During 1916–1917, "Palacci Fils, Haym & Co." was one of numerous donors in Egypt to the "Yeshibat Erez Israel (Rabbinical Institution) for the Refugee Rabbis from the Holy Land, established by the Alexandrian Rabbinate."
 From 1 Year 5676 through Sivan 5677 (4 April 1916 through to 29 June 1917), this group collected 120,427.5 PT (piasters), routed to its treasurer, E. Anzurat and published its third financial report.
 Donors were from Alexandria, Cairo, "suburbs," England, Australia, Canada, S. Africa, India, France, and the USA.
 The local collector in Cairo was Rabbi Haim Mendelof.
 The Palacci donated 500 PT, as did Maurice Calamari, I.M.
 Cattaui & Fils, Le Fils de M. Cicurel, Jaques & Elie Green.